FSXAC/FSXAC.github.io/index.md

 # Header
 header_image: 'img/avatar-new-small.jpg'
+header_text:
-subtitle: 'I am a fourth year Electrical Engineering at The University of British Columbia.
+- I\'m a fourth year Electrical Engineering at The University of British Columbia.
 Currently on an 8-month co-op term Intel of Canada as FPGA Emulation Platform intern.
-I previously worked at Electronic Arts - BioWare and VitalMechanics.'
+I\'ve previously worked at Electronic Arts - BioWare and VitalMechanics.
 ---